 Nuclear power is a great example.
 The standard answer for “why don’t we have more nuclear power?” is that the first generations of nuclear power aren’t safe enough (and conversely that more sophisticated nuclear power technologies are the solution.)
 In effect, we have piled everything into technical constraints that need to be relaxed before nuclear is a thing.
 One could imagine instead relaxing regulatory constraints (many many government checkboxes) or cultural constraints (the imho irrational fear of nuclear power.)

 Perhaps this is a different way of pointing out that some technical requirements are imposed either implicitly or explicitly by people who are not going to use the technology.
 Regulatory constraints are explicit requirements imposed by not-users and cultural constraints are implicit requirements imposed by not-users.
 An explicit not-user constraint is straightforward and an implicit not-user constraint is basically peer pressure: “if I use this, will other people mock or condemn me?”

 There are many stories of technologies succeeding not through pure technological prowess, but because they found a niche or a regulatory loophole where a lower level of technological sophistication was embraced or at least allowed.
-In fact, many of the great “technological” battles of history have been over culture and regulation - AC vs DC, Nuclear, internal combustion vs steam engines (see Pieces of the Action), etc.
+In fact, many of the great “technological” battles of history have been over culture and regulation - AC vs DC, Nuclear, internal combustion vs steam engines (see bushPiecesAction1970), etc.

 It might be very hard, but if regulatory constraints make a process slow it is possible (though maybe extremely hard) to create a technology that does the process completely differently so that it avoids the regulation.